Click2Cloud/Azure-Migrate/terraform-scripts/ovf-based/wwi-infra/readme.md

 **Steps to perform**
-1. Download the OVF templates from [here](https://click2cloud.sharepoint.com/:f:/s/Migration-Studio/EkeClFdp5ypDr3DImTxKJvEBuOWdlRHbns_aGnBeJAHA1A?e=EkaMWa)
+1. Download the OVF templates from [here](https://click2cloud.sharepoint.com/:f:/s/Migration-Studio/EkeClFdp5ypDr3DImTxKJvEBuOWdlRHbns_aGnBeJAHA1A?e=EkaMWa) to the server where terraform is installed.

 2. Download the files (main.tf, variables.tf and var.tfvars) to the server where terraform is installed.